giadagabriele/Infocard/README.md

 # Infocard
 Bachelor degree thesis

-Description in poster (written in italian)
+Description in 'Poster' (written in italian)